 - Conservation Programs.
 Conservation hatchery programs are implemented with a conservation objective to achieve a net aggregate benefit for the diversity, spatial structure, productivity, and abundance of one or more depressed target wild salmon or steelhead populations that are in need of rebuilding or recovery to carrying capacity abundance. - Mitigation Programs.
-Mitigation hatchery programs are implemented in accordance with existing agreements and programs to produce salmon or steelhead to offset adverse impacts from projects or events associated with permanently lost or impaired salmon or steelhead habitat. - Fishery Supplementation Programs.
+Mitigation hatchery programs are implemented in accordance with existing agreements and programs to produce salmon or steelhead to offset adverse impacts from projects or events associated with permanently lost or impaired salmon or steelhead habitat.

+• Fishery Supplementation Programs.
 Fishery supplementation hatchery programs are implemented with an objective to provide supplemental fishery benefits while allowing watershed-specific goals for the diversity, spatial structure, productivity, and abundance of coincident wild populations to be met.

-It is recognized that hatchery programs may serve more than one designation category.
-A hatchery program with a primary conservation purpose of providing additional prey to endangered Southern Resident Killer Whales and a secondary purpose of providing incidental fishery benefits to existing fisheries is an example of such a hatchery program initiative.
+It is recognized that there may be hatchery programs initiatives that may serve more than one designation category.
+A hatchery program with a primary conservation purpose of providing additional prey to endangered Southern Resident Killer Whales and a secondary purpose of providing incidental fishery benefits to existing fisheries is an example of such a hatchery program initiative; another example is hatchery production supporting successful reintroduction to salmon and steelhead to their historic habitat currently blocked by impassable manmade barriers.
 Nothing in this designation section or other provisions of this Policy shall impede the consideration of such special initiatives.

 Salmon and steelhead released into the wild from many state operated hatcheries are subject to Treaty-reserved Indian fishing rights.
 The Department shall manage hatchery programs in a manner that is consistent with U.S. v.
 Washington, U.S. v.
 Oregon, and other applicable state or federal laws or State-Tribal fishery management agreements.

-The Department shall maintain a strong Co-Manager working relationship with affected Tribes that ensures open communication, full consideration of scientific and policy perspectives, and a cooperative approach to decision-making on salmon and steelhead hatchery program matters that directly affect Treaty-reserved fishing rights.
+The Department shall maintain a strong Co-Manager working relationship with affected Tribes that ensures is characterized by open and frequent communication, full consideration of scientific and policy perspectives, and a cooperative approach to decision-making on salmon and steelhead hatchery program matters that directly affect Treaty-reserved fishing rights.